 Sagarmatha National Park

 Sagarmatha National Park, established in 1976, is a protected area in the Everest region of Nepal.
-It is a UNESCO World Heritage site with an awe-inspiring landscape, culture, and diverse ecosystem.
-The journey to Everest Three Pass takes place within the national park, offering a glimpse of diverse flora and fauna.
+It is a UNESCO World Heritage site with an awe-inspiring landscape and diverse ecosystem.
+The journey to the Everest Three Pass takes place within the national park and offers a glimpse of diverse flora and fauna.

 Scenic Landscapes